-Extermination of MySearch.com adware can be efficiently accomplished with reliable security software.
+The extermination of MySearch.com hijacker can be efficiently accomplished with reliable security software.
 Sticking to the automatic cleanup technique ensures that all components of the infection get thoroughly wiped out from your system.

 1. Download recommended security utility and get your PC checked for malicious objects by selecting the Start Computer Scan option

-MySearch.com hijacker removal by resetting the affected browser
+MySearch.com adware removal by resetting the affected browser

 Please take into consideration that as effective as it is, the procedure of restoring browser defaults will lead to the loss of personalized settings such as saved passwords, bookmarks, browsing history, cookies, etc. In case you are not certain this outcome is suitable despite its obvious efficiency, it’s advised to follow the automatic removal method described in one of the previous sections of this tutorial.